 Capital assets are amortized on a straight-line basis over the following useful lives of the respective assets.
-One half year's amortization is taken in the year of acquisition.
 The range of estimated useful lives for each of the capital asset categories is shown below and expressed in number of years.